-At Cityskin we have the opinion that permanent volume enhancement treatments are not safe and as a result we do not use them at our clinic.
+At Cityskin, we have the opinion that permanent dermal fillers are not safe, and as a result, we do not use permanent fillers at our clinic.

-What are the risks of permanent volume enhancement treatments?
+What are the risks of permanent dermal fillers?

-Permanent volume enhancement treatment is hard to remove.
-The standard volume enhancement treatment that we use at Cityskin contain hyaluronic acid and can be dissolved using an enzyme which breaks the treatment down.
-This is important in an emergency setting and helps to ensure your safety.
-Non-permanent volume enhancement treatments can be dissolved straight away using an emergency kit that we have in each of our clinical rooms, allowing blood to flow again to the affected skin.
-Permanent volume enhancement treatments cannot be dissolved, and a blockage may persist.
+Permanent dermal filler is hard to remove.
+The standard dermal fillers that we use at Cityskin contain hyaluronic acid and can be dissolved using an enzyme which breaks the filler down.
+This is important in an emergency setting, for example, if filler is inadvertently injected into a blood vessel on the day that you have treatment.
+Non-permanent fillers can be dissolved straight away using an emergency kit that we have in each of our clinical rooms, allowing blood to flow again to the affected skin.
+Permanent fillers cannot be dissolved, and the blockage may persist.

-Permanent volume enhancement treatments do not break down by using the dissolving enzyme and instead are best removed surgically.
+Permanent filler does not break down by using the dissolving enzyme and instead is best removed surgically.

 References: